 Sikorski Memorial, Gibraltar

-The Sikorski Memorial in Gibraltar commemorates the 1943 Gibraltar B-24 crash of 4 July 1943 which caused the death of General Władysław Sikorski, the commander-in-chief of the Polish Army and Prime Minister of the Polish government in exile.
-Fifteen other people also died in the crash, with only the pilot Eduard Prchal surviving.
+The Sikorski Memorial stands in solemn remembrance of the tragic 1943 B‑24 Liberator crash that claimed the life of General Władysław Sikorski, the Commander‑in‑Chief of the Polish Army and Prime Minister of the Polish government in exile.
+Sixteen passengers and crew perished, with only the pilot surviving.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Gibraltar.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.